thisiswhom/K8s_clusterdome/Control Node/README.md

 ```

 - This command initializes the first control plane node and configures it for high availability.
 - Save the `kubeadm join` command that is output.
+You will need this so save it.

-On the second and third Pis, run the saved `kubeadm join` command to add them as control plane nodes.
+On the second and third PCs, run the saved `kubeadm join` command to add them as control plane nodes.

 ---